Ignacio Lores

-Ignacio Lores Varela (born 26 April 1991) is a Uruguayan footballer who plays as a winger for Italian club Cittadella.
+Ignacio Lores Varela (born 26 April 1991) is a Uruguayan footballer, currently playing for Serie D club Athletic Club Palermo.
 He is a former Uruguay U20 international.
 Lores also holds Spanish passport.

 Career

 Lores started his football career with Defensor Sporting, making his debut in the Uruguayan Primera División during the 2009–10 season.
 He made a total of 10 league appearances with the Montevideo-based club.

 Palermo

-On 9 July 2011, Lores signed with Italian side Palermo on a five-year deal for a fee of €2.8 million.
+On 9 July 2011, Lores signed a five-year deal with Italian side Palermo for €2.8 million.
 He was given the number 26 jersey.
 Lores made his Serie A debut in a 3–1 home win against Bologna on 5 November, coming on as a first-half substitute, replacing the injured Abel Hernández early in the first half.
 Ignacio started his first Serie A match for Palermo in a 0–0 draw against Parma at the Stadio Ennio Tardini on 4 December.